According to the National Highway Traffic Safety Administration, there are an average of 228,000 car accidents in school zones each year.

 St. Louis Car Crash Lawyer

-The above statistics available from a report by Safe Kids USA show how important it is to avoid driver distraction.
+The above statistics show how important it is to avoid driver distraction.
 When driving through a school zone, be cautious and alert.
-Unfortunately, despite taking all precautions, you may still be involved in a road accident.
+Unfortunately, despite taking all precautions, you may still be involved in a car accident.
 Speak to a St. Louis car crash lawyer to understand your legal rights.
-Call The Hoffmann Law Firm, L.L.C. at (314) 361-4242.